Evaluating your Playground for SEN Play

 Play Panels

 The sheer volume of play panels on offer means there is something for every child.
-With indoor and outdoor options available, interactive and sensory options to choose from, and a wide range of activities able to be incorporated onto these panels, they make the perfect addition to any playground.
-If considering ways to make your playground more SEN-inclusive, play panels can be effective at encouraging role play and imaginative exploration.
+Indoor and outdoor options are available with interactive and sensory activities incorporated.
+Therefore, they make the perfect addition to any playground.
+Play panels are an effective way to make your playground more SEN-inclusive by encouraging role play and imaginative exploration.

 Retreats

 SEN children can often struggle with sensory overload, which can make social situations very overwhelming.
-In instances like this, they will benefit from having a quiet and removed area to retreat to and calm down from their senses being overloaded.
-There are lots of creative solutions that you can include in your playground; whether you can landscape a secluded garden area, install a hut or have an area underneath a larger play structure for retreat, all of these options will help children take the opportunity to recalibrate and not trigger any emotional bursts caused by sensory overload.
+In instances like this, they will therefore benefit from a quiet, removed area to retreat and calm down from sensory overload.
+There are lots of creative solutions that you can include in your playground; whether you landscape a secluded garden area, install a hut or have an area underneath a larger play structure.
+All of these options help children take the opportunity to recalibrate without triggering any emotional bursts caused by sensory overload

 Next Steps?